hydroper-jet/lang/spec/spec-1.0.md

 ### 1.1.2.
 Number overflow

 Operations whose result cannot be represented due to range limit cause a number overflow, such as `Int.MAX_VALUE + 1`.
 The result of a number overflow is implementation defined.

+### 1.1.3.
+Exceptions

+JetWork supports checked exceptions and fatal exceptions, which facilitates different implementations of the language.
+Fatal exceptions are known as *panics* in other languages; fatal exceptions are not caught by user code in JetWork.

 ### 1.2.
 Example programs